-So when you see skirt steak at the butcher shop, it'll almost always be inside skirt.
+So when you see skirt steak at the butcher shop, it'll almost always be an inside skirt.

 Outside skirt is encased in a membrane which needs to be removed before preparing it.
 If the meat has been dry-aged, that membrane will be like paper and will peel off pretty easily.

 With wet-aged meat, the membrane will be wet, and it's a little bit trickier to peel it off without tearing the meat.
-As I said, you're most likely to find inside skirt, but a good butcher will have peeled and trimmed it in any case.
+Though you're most likely to find inside skirt, a good butcher will have peeled and trimmed it in any case.

-In either case, most of the surface fat (as opposed to the intramuscular fat I mentioned above) is going to be removed by the butcher.
+In either case, most of the surface fat (as opposed to the intramuscular fat) is going to be removed by the butcher.

 A lot of skirt steak recipes call for marinating the meat before grilling it, and because of its looser structure, skirt steak will absorb the flavors of the marinade quite well.
 But there's no need to marinate it for more than 30 minutes or so, as marinating does not tenderize meat.

 Skirt steak is tough, however, so the best way to cook it is very quickly over the hottest grill you can get.
 As a matter of fact, some people will even skip the grill altogether and cook it directly on the coals.

 This actually works quite well, because you do not want to overcook skirt steak.
 Cooking it directly on the coals gets the surface of the meat nice and brown very quickly, without cooking the inside of the meat for too long.

 You can do this in a cast-iron skillet too, or under the broiler, or anything else you can get extremely hot.
 Just remember, very hot and very fast.
 Under no circumstances should skirt steak be cooked past medium rare.
 It'll be way too tough.